Anaita Shroff Adajania

 Anaita Shroff Adajania is an Indian fashion stylist, costume designer and actress.
-She is the Fashion Director for Vogue India magazine.
+She is the Fashion Director for Vogue India's fashion magazine.

 Early life

-Adajania was born in Mumbai in a Parsi family.
+Adajania was born in Bombay (now Mumbai), Maharashtra to a Parsi family.
 She attended The Bombay International School and St. Xavier's College, Mumbai.

 Career

 She started her career as assistant fashion editor with Elle magazine, upon its Indian launch in 1996.
 Subsequently, she worked with L'Officiel India, before becoming the fashion director at Vogue India.

 The owner of the Style Cell company, Adajania has been noted for her design work on several Bollywood films including Dhoom 2, Being Cyrus, Everybody Says I'm Fine!, Love Aaj Kal and Cocktail.
-She has notably styled all three films in the Dhoom series, starting with Dhoom (2004) where she worked with John Abraham and Esha Deol's look, followed by Dhoom 2 (2006) where in she worked with Aishwarya Rai Bachchan, Hrithik Roshan and Bipasha Basu, then in 2013 edition of the franchise Dhoom 3, she styled Katrina Kaif.
+She has notably styled all three films in the Dhoom series, starting with Dhoom (2004) where she worked with John Abraham and Esha Deol's look, followed by Dhoom 2 (2006) where in she worked with Aishwarya Rai Bachchan, Hrithik Roshan and Bipasha Basu, and also in the sequel Dhoom 3, she styled Katrina Kaif.

 Her designs have also been featured in magazines including Vogue, L'Officiel, Elle and Rolling Stone.
 Shroff also currently styles actress Deepika Padukone exclusively for all of her events.

-Apart from this, she has acted in walk-on roles in films, like Dilwale Dulhaniya Le Jayenge (1995), wherein she played Sheena, Simran's (Kajol) friend in London whom Raj (Shah Rukh Khan) flirts with at the start of the European trip.
+Apart from this, she has acted in walk-on roles in films, like Dilwale Dulhaniya Le Jayenge (1995), where she played Sheena, Simran's (Kajol) friend in London whom Raj (Shah Rukh Khan) flirts with at the start of the European trip.
 In Kal Ho Naa Ho (2003), she played Gita, Rohit's (Saif Ali Khan) friend.